huming2207/blog-article-backup/source/_posts/transfer-huge-source-tree-via-scp.md

 After a quick Google, I've found a way to solve this issue by using WiFi to transfer.

-Simply transfer the file with SCP/FTP is not fast enough.
-Here we use Tar to compress the data, then put it to SCP's pipe, and decompress the data on the target machine.
+Simply transfer the file with SCP/FTP is not fast enough as the source tree is way too large.
+Here we use GZip to compress the data, then put it to SCP's pipe, and decompress the data on the target machine.

 The command is: